Do you have a large room in your house, office, or apartment that you want to get fresh and clean?

 Ionizers are an advanced feature that helps to boost the air cleaning power of an air purifier.

 The purpose is to knock pollutants out of the air at a faster rate and extend the life of the internal filters.

-The way an Ionizer function works is by emitting negatively charged ions out into the air that latch onto contaminants.
+How an Ionizer works is by emitting negatively charged ions out into the air that latch onto contaminants.